ustcmike/ustcmike.github.io/index.md

 My current research involves investigating how to use the principle of control theory, information theory and game theory to serve the physical world.
 My research interests lie primarily in the area of the information networks, including the smart-grid, biomedical information and social media.

+I'm also an amateur violinist (Level 8) since 8 years old.

 &nbsp;

 ## Education